- Risk free & caring environment

 - Each student should have a personal space.

 - Use carpet squares to separate students.

 - Use more integration to reduce the need for transitions.
-The more integrated the subjects the less the transitions.
+The more integrated the subjects the less the number of transitions.

-- Students need to be responsible for getting to their own special classes and returning to the classroom appropriately
+- Learners need to be responsible for getting to their own special classes and returning to the classroom appropriately.

-- The teacher can put a schedule on the board or have the students create one
+- The teacher can put a schedule on the board or have the learners create one.

 - Use specific praise and encouragement.

 - Use good closure.

 - Integrate by tying subjects together.

 - Dismiss in a creative way.